Munkh-Ts/House_Price_Regression_Analysis/README.md

 Munkhjargal Tsogtsaikhan | Email: tsmj2013@gmail.com | linkedIn: https://www.linkedin.com/in/munkhjargal1/

-This project is a part of the sprinfboard capstone two project.
+This project is a part of the springboard capstone two project.

 Intro
 ---